A Large-Scale Database for Graph Representation Learning: MalNet for New Research Discoveries

+\item \textbf{GCN}~\cite{kipf2017semi} is a graph neural network which learns network embeddings by aggregating node features over neighborhoods.
+Following \cite{xu2018how}, we use 5 GNN layers and an Adam optimizer~\cite{kingma2014adam}.
+We set node features using LDP~\cite{cai2018simple}, and add self loops which has been shown to improve performance~\cite{wu2019simplifying}.
+We tune hyperparameters for (1) the number of hidden units $\in \{32, 64\}$ and (2) the learning rate $\in \{0.001, 0.0001\}$, repeated for both \textit{type} and \textit{family} classification levels.
+We find that $64$ units with a learning rate of $0.0001$ performs best.
+Running this search took over \textbf{26 days} using the Nvidia DGX A100, their most powerful commercial GPU server.

+\item \textbf{GIN}~\cite{xu2018how} is a state-of-the-art GNN with strong theoretical backing.
+Following \cite{xu2018how}, we set $\epsilon=0$, use 5 GNN layers, and an Adam optmizer~\cite{kingma2014adam}.
+We set node features using LDP~\cite{cai2018simple}, and add self loops which has been shown to improve performance~\cite{wu2019simplifying}.
+We tune hyperparameters for (1) the number of hidden units $\in \{32, 64\}$ and (2) the learning rate $\in \{0.001, 0.0001\}$.
+We find that $64$ units with a learning rate of $0.0001$ performs best.
+Running this search took over \textbf{23 days} using the Nvidia DGX A100.

 \item \textbf{LDP}~\cite{cai2018simple} is a simple representation scheme that summarizes each node and its 1-hop neighborhood using using 5 degree statistics.
 These node features are then aggregated into a histogram where they are concatenated into feature vectors.
 We use the parameters suggested in \cite{cai2018simple}.
+Running this method took 4 hours parallelized across all 128 CPU cores of the Nvidia DGX A100.

 \item \textbf{NoG}~\cite{schulz2019necessity} ignores the topological graph structure, viewing the graph as a two-dimensional feature vector of the node and edge count.
+Running this method took approximately 1 hour parallelized across all 128 CPU cores of the Nvidia DGX A100.

 \item \textbf{Feather}~\cite{rozemberczki2020feather} is a more complex representation scheme that uses characteristic functions of node features with random walk weights to describe node neighborhoods.
-We use the default parameters suggested in \cite{rozemberczki2020feather}.
+We perform a search over the key \textit{order} $\in \{4, 5, 6\}$parameter, which controls how much information is seen from higher order neighborhoods.
+We find that an order of $5$ performs best.
+For the remaining parameters, we use the values suggested in \cite{rozemberczki2020feather}.
+Running this search took over 19 hours parallelized across all 128 CPU cores of the Nvidia DGX A100.